 (2 Lec, 1 3-hr Lab) Application of plant tissue culture for plant scientists; study of the growth and development of plant tissues in culture as influenced by chemical and environmental factors, and the regeneration of plants following plant transformation by biolistics and other molecular approaches.
 Pre: 420 or consent.
 Recommended: BOT 410.
 DB

-(3 Lec, 1 3-hr Lab) Principles and mechanisms governing the availability of plant nutrients in soil and nutrient management for enhanced plant productivity and maintenance for environmental and soil quality.
+(3 Lec, 1 3-hr Lab) Biological, chemical, and physical processes governing the cycling of nutrients in agroecosystems, crop and livestock production, and the effects on surrounding unmanaged ecosystems..
 Pre: 304 and CHEM 161, or consent.
 DB

 (2 Lec, 1 3-hr Lab) Unique aspects of plant genetics and applications to crop improvement, with emphasis on breeding plants in Hawai’i.
 Pre: BIOL 375 (or concurrent) or consent.
 DB